 Charlie wasn't moving.

-"Don!" he heard Megan shout from the hallway.
+"Don!" they heard Megan shout from the hallway.

-"Let me go!"
-Margo was screaming.
-Her voice was shrill and desperate as Colby and Megan forced her up the hall.
+"Let me go!
+Let me go!"
+Margo's voice was shrill and desperate as Colby and Megan forced her up the hall.
 "He needs me!
 Don't you idiots understand that he can't live without me!?"

 Don laughed.
-"Of course I came.
-Charlie, I'd have chased them to the ends of the earth.
-Now come on.
+"They never had a chance.
 Let's get out of here.
 I think David's losing his battle with the fire.
 This place isn't safe."

 "Yeah, I'm throwing up the white flag," David said, coming over to them.

 "Hey Charlie.
 You can't begin to comprehend even with that big brain of yours how good it is to see you, man," David said with a grin.
-Don helped Charlie stand and the mathematician was enveloped in a quick hug from Sinclair.
+The mathematician was enveloped in a quick hug from Sinclair.
 "Welcome back, Charlie."

 Charlie grinned.
 "Thanks.
 It's really good to see you, too."

 Together, the agents half-walked, half-carried him out of the burning house.